PreK- 6 Curriculum

 Three Oaks Public School Academy staff develops, implements, and evaluates curriculum annually.
-The process used to develop and implement curriculum in each of the core areas includes using the Amplify Reading, Eureka Math, and Fountas and Pinnell Intervention programs.
+The process used to develop and implement curriculum in each of the core areas includes using the Amplify Reading, Eureka Math, Phenomenal Science and Fountas and Pinnell Intervention programs.
 Professional Learning Community teams (which are grade level teams) meet once a week to discuss curriculum, instruction, and assessments.
 The process used to evaluate curriculum documents is based on student achievement data.
 If student progress is low, instructional strategies and/or assessments are revised.
 Choice Schools also provides a Curriculum Director to assist staff in designing, implementing, and evaluating curriculum.
 Staff will develop an assessment schedule for progress monitoring of student achievement a minimum of three times a year.

 The Academy’s educational program embraces the principle of accelerated learning in which students who demonstrate mastery of knowledge and skills are included in enrichment programs.
 For new students, a child’s class assignment will be made depending on a grade level assessment.